Diameter & Age of the Universe

 Discussion

-A scaling of the fundamental expression is physically supported in two ways.
-First by paradox; any argument against scaling argues for a non-constant speed of light with respect to different measurement domains within the internal frame.
-This is not observed.
-Secondly, with respect to the table presented above, we isolate functions each representing primarilly one term in the fundamental expression as a function of CMB formation in the earliest epoch.
+It follows, are attention then turns to establishing physical significance.
+With respect to the table presented above, we isolate functions each representing primarilly one term in the fundamental expression as a function of CMB formation in the earliest epoch.
 We compare those Measurement Quantization (MQ) calculations with measurements made today to assess the significance of the fundamental expression when scaled as a function of cosmological phenomena across epochs.
-We find digit-for-digit correspondence to the same precision afforded by measurement.
-Therein, we establish a physical correlation between scaling and measurements of cosmological observations.
+And, as expected, we find digit-for-digit correspondence to the same precision afforded by measurement.
+Therein, to the precision offered by these results, we establish a physical correlation between scaling and measurements of cosmological observations.

 We then reverse the equations and solve for the age of the universe.